Stodgems/requisition-system/README.md

 - Verify you have required qualifications
 - Check if you've hit the vehicle limit
 - Wait for cooldown timer to expire

+**Customization menu not appearing?**
+- Vehicle may not have skins or bodygroups
+- For LVS vehicles: Run `reqsystem_cache_models` to cache model paths
+- Check that vehicle has a model stored in the database (check admin menu)
+- Restart server to trigger automatic model caching

 **Admin menu not opening?**
 - Verify you're in the admin ranks list in config